Jasper-27/JBot/README.md

 - Vote to kick
 - Roles based on participation
 - Add an update feature (Can run a command and it will get itself from GitHub)
-- Kick user using using a command
+- Kick user using using a command (The basics are there but it needs fixing)
 - Black list feature: Add a user to a blacklist if they spam (as well as block)
-- Print a fortune

 ### Issues
 - Large groups will be to much for the "nice rankings".
 Need to rewrite that sections finding each users position and outputting top 10
 - Kicking people out of servers is a bit much.
 Maybe a block list would work better
 - Errors out when kicking some people
-- "playing" bot things
 - very slow.
 Need to slim down